 Interval–Equal intervals among levels (1 dollar to 2 dollars is the same interval as 88 dollars to 89 dollars)

 The first level of measurement is nominal.
-In this level of measurement, the numbers in the variable are used only to classify the data.
-Words, letters, and alpha-numeric symbols can be used.
-Suppose there are data about people belonging to three different gender categories.
+At this level, the numbers in the variable simply classify the data.
+Additionally, you can use words, letters, and alpha-numeric symbols.
+For example, suppose there are data about people belonging to three different gender categories.
 In this case, the person belonging to the female gender could be classified as F, the person belonging to the male gender could be classified as M, and transgendered classified as T. This type of assigning classification is nominal level of measurement.

 The second level of measurement is ordinal.
 This level depicts some ordered relationship among the variable’s observations.
 Suppose a student scores the highest grade of 100 in the class.
 In this case, he would be assigned the first rank.
 Then, another classmate scores the second highest grade of an 92; she would be assigned the second rank.
-A third student scores a 81 and he would be assigned the third rank, and so on.
+A third student scores an 81, so the system assigns them the third rank, and so on.
 The ordinal level indicates an ordering of the measurements.

 The fourth level of measurement is ratio.
 In this level of measurement, the observations, in addition to having equal intervals, can have a value of zero as well.
 The zero in the scale makes this type of measurement unlike the other types of measurement, although the properties are similar to that of the interval level of measurement.
 In ration variables, the divisions between the points on the scale have an equivalent distance between them.

-The researcher should note that among these levels of measurement, the nominal level is simply used to classify data, whereas the levels described by the interval level and the ratio level are much more exact.
+The researcher should note that the nominal level simply classifies data, while the interval and ratio levels provide much more exact measurements.

 Related pages: